EndPointCorp/end-point-blog/2019/01/08/speech-recognition-with-tensorflow.html.md

 command=tensorboard --logdir /home/data-science/projects/stats
 ```

-In order to run the Jupyter notebook and start experimenting you'll need to run the following in the command line:
+In order to run the Jupyter notebook and start experimenting you’ll need to run the following in the command line:

 ```bash
 make build
 ```

-And then to start the container with TensorFlow, Jupter, and Tensorboard:
+And then to start the container with TensorFlow, Jupyter, and Tensorboard:

 ```bash
 make run
 ```

 The notebook includes a helper function for running experiments.
-Here's the invocation, whose set of parameters worked best for me:
+Here’s the invocation, whose set of parameters worked best for me:

 ```python
 experiment(